JThomas404/SAP-HANA-Professional-Portfolio/Projects/HANA Monitoring Rollout Automation Using BASH Script.md

 #### Step 2: Upload the HANA Monitoring package

-- Upload the zip file to the customer's TS server and copy it to the `/opt` directory on the HANA server using [WinSCP (Transferring Files to Linux with WinSCP)](WinSCP%20(Transferring%20Files%20to%20Linux%20with%20WinSCP).md).
+- Upload the zip file to the customer's TS server and copy it to the `/opt` directory on the HANA server using [WinSCP – Transferring Files to Linux](WinSCP-Transferring-Files-to-Linux.md).
 For instructions, refer to this guide.

 ---